-Field Description Certificate Purpose From the drop-down box, select a value: • CallManager Distribution Select a Unified Communications Manager server.
-When you select this field for multiserver for RSA, the syntax is: Callmanager common name: <host-name>-ms.<domain></domain></host-name> Shows the name of the Unified Communications Manager application that you selected in the Distribution field by default.
+Field Description Certificate Purpose From the drop-down box, select a value: • CallManager • CallManager-ECDSA Distribution Select a Unified Communications Manager server.
+When you select this field for multiserver for ECDSA, the syntax is: Callmanager-ecdsa common name: <host-name>-EC-ms.<domain></domain></host-name> When you select this field for multiserver for RSA, the syntax is: Callmanager common name: <host-name>-ms.<domain></domain></host-name> Shows the name of the Unified Communications Manager application that you selected in the Distribution field by default.
 Auto-populated Domains This field appears in Subject Alternate Names (SANs) section.
 It lists the host names that are to be protected by a single certificate.
 Parent Domain This field appears in Subject Alternate Names (SANs) section.
 It shows the default domain name.
-You can modify the domain name, if required.
-Key Type This field identifies the type of key used for encryption and decryption for the public-private key pair.
-Unified Communications Manager supports RSA keys.
+You can modify the domain name, if required. Кеу Туре This field identifies the type of key used for encryption and decryption for the public-private key pair.
+Unified Communications Manager supports EC and RSA key types.

 Field Description Key Length From the Key Length drop-down box, select one of the values.
 Depending on the key length, the CSR request limits the hash algorithm choices.
 By having the limited hash algorithm choices, you can use a hash algorithm strength that is greater than or equal to the key length strength.
 For example, for a key length of 256, the supported hash algorithms are SHA256, SHA384, or SHA512.
-Similarly, for the key length of 384, the supported hash algorithms are SHA384 or SHA512.
+Similarly, for the key length of 384, the supported hash algorithms are SHA2512.
 Note Certificates with a key length value of 3072 or 4096 can only be selected for RSA certificates.
 These options are not available for ECDSA certificates.
 Note Some phone models may fail to register if the RSA key length selected for the CallManager Certificate Purpose is greater than 2048.
 From the Unified CM Phone Feature List Report on the Cisco Unified Reporting Tool (CURT), you can check the 3072/4096 RSA key size support feature for the list of supported phone models.
 Hash Algorithm Select a value from the Hash Algorithm drop-down box to have stronger hash algorithm as the elliptical curve key length.
 From the Hash Algorithm drop-down box, select one of the values.
-Note • The values for the Hash Algorithm field change based on the value you select in the Key Length field. • If your system is running on FIPS mode, it is mandatory that you select SHA256 as the hashing algorithm.
+Note• The values for the Hash Algorithm field change based on the value you select in the Key Length field. • If your system is running on FIPS mode, it is mandatory that you select SHA256 as the hashing algorithm.